erikjoling/ejo-cookie-consent/README.md

 Most of the plugin works in javascript for managing the cookie.
 Gotta remove the PHP cookie stuff.

 ### Debug mode should be an option in the settings
 Right now it's hooked to SCRIPT_DEBUG constant.
 When developing with that turned on it is a bugger...
+Note: Recently added the possibility to filter this using `ejo_cookie_consent_debug_mode`.